nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 for male, `F`/`f`/`Female`/`female` for female.

 Examples:
-*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
+*  `editPerson 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
-*  `edit 3 n/Charlotte g/F d/3/4/1998` Edits the 3rd person’s contact: edits name to be `Charlotte`,
+*  `editPerson 3 n/Charlotte g/F d/3/4/1998` Edits the 3rd person’s contact: edits name to be `Charlotte`,
 edits gender to be `Female` and edits date of birth to be `3.4.1998`.

 ### Locating persons by name: `find`